bcgov/ols-geocoder/faults.md

 <a name="SITE_NAME.spelledWrong">Site Name Spelled Wrong</a> |	A given site name was spelled wrong but was successfully matched to a known site.
 <a name="STREET.missing">Street Missing</a> | A given address didn't contain a street but one was found.
 <a name="STREET_DIRECTION.missing">Street Direction Missing</a> | A given address didn’t contain a street direction for a given street name and street type in a given locality but one was found.
 <a name="STREET_DIRECTION.notMatched">Street Direction Not Matched</a> | A given street direction for a given street name and street type in a given locality was not found.
-A match without the street direction is returned.
+A match without the street direction is returned.|2
 <a name="STREET_DIRECTION.notPrefix">Street Direction Not Prefix</a> | A given street direction was placed before street name instead of after.
 A match with a correctly positioned street direction is returned.|0
 <a name="STREET_DIRECTION.notSuffix">Street Direction Not Suffix</a> | A given street direction was placed after street name instead of before.
 A match with a correctly positioned street direction is returned.|0
 <a name="STREET_DIRECTION.spelledWrong">Street Direction Spelled Wrong</a> | A given street direction was spelled wrong.
 A match with a correctly spelled street direction is returned.